ChrisDeFreitas/objectLite/README.md

 ## Filtering Objects
+- this feature defines an object based syntax to query lists of objects.
 - ToDo: provide an explanation of the object filtering logic
 - for now examine:
 		-- objectList.js/opApply() for filter operators applied to lists
 		-- objectList.js/opToWhere() for filter operators converted to SQL Where expressions
 		-- ./test/list-test.js/test db.cntList() for operators tested
-- this feature defines an object based syntax used to query lists of objects.
 - similar to TaffyDB
 - object list = [ {}, ... ]
 - filter list = [ filterObj, ... ]